 Candidates for examination must wear clean judogi and maintain a high standard of personal hygiene.
 Hair must be secured back, if it is long enough to impede their partner.
 No metallic or hard object including body piercings may be worn - rings must be removed, it is not sufficient to cover them with adhesive tape.

-Candidates are to be conversant with the contest rules, in particular prohibited acts.
+Candidates are to be conversant with the contest rules in particular, prohibited acts.

-Male and Female candidates may be examined together, as can candidates of different age and physique.
+Male and female candidates may be examined together, as can candidates of different ages and physique.

-All judoka must have a record of contest activity on at least 2 occasions recorded in their BJA record book under "Record of Judo Events Attended", (signed by a BJA official) before entering their first competitive Dan grading.
+Candidates achieving 18th Mon can convert to 1st Kyu after the age of 14.
+They must have a record of contest activity on at least 2 occasions recorded in their BJA record book under "Record of Judo Events Attended", (signed by a BJA official) before entering their first competitive Dan grading.
 Also, they must be a minimum age of 15 to enter the Dan grading and to be promoted.
 SEs will carry out random checks of record books during the grading booking in process.